ALU-Schumacher/AUDITOR/media/website/content/_index.md

 Command line arguments override the values set in the config file.

+### rpm

+The HTCondor collector is also available as rpm on the [GitHub Release page](https://github.com/ALU-Schumacher/AUDITOR/releases).
+The rpm will install a virtual environment including all dependencies in `/opt/auditor_htcondor_collector`.
+After installation, a unit file is available at `/etc/systemd/system/auditor_htcondor_collector.service`.
+This service runs the command `auditor-htcondor-collector` and expects a config file at `/opt/auditor_apel_plugin/auditor_htcondor_collector.yml`.
+An example config file is available at this location, but this needs to be adjusted according to your setup.
+You can also modify the unit file, e.g. change the location of the config file.

 ### Configuration

 The collector is configured using a yaml-file.
 Configuration parameters are as follows: